Women in Mexico: Mexican Revolution and its Consolidation, 1910-1940

 Depiction of «adelitas», or Soldaderas, of the Mexican Revolution.
 Petra Herrera known for bravery in battle.

 The Mexican Revolution began in 1910 with an uprising led by Francisco I. Madero against the longstanding regime of Porfirio Diaz.
 This military phase is generally considered to have lasted through 1920.
 Most often it is the case that women involved in war are overlooked.
-Although the revolution is attributed to men, it is important to note the dedication and participation women contributed, just as much as their male counterparts.
+Although the revolution is attributed to men, the dedication and participation women contributed, just as much as their male counterparts.
 Poor mestiza and indigenous women had a strong presence in the revolutionary conflict becoming camp followers often referred to in Mexico as soldaderas.
 Nellie Campobello was one of the few women to write a first-person account of the Mexican Revolution, Cartucho.

 Most often, these women followed the army when a male relative joined and provided essential services such as food preparation, tending to the wounded, mending clothing, burying the dead, and retrieval of items from the battlefield.
 Women involved in the revolution were just as laden if not more so than men, carrying food, cooking supplies, and bedding.
 Many soldaderas took their children with them, often because their husband had joined or been conscripted into the army.
 In 1914, a count of Pancho Villa’s forces included 4,557 male soldiers, 1,256 soldaderas, and 554 children many of whom were babies or toddlers strapped to their mother’s backs.
 Many women picked up arms and joined in combat alongside men, often when a male comrade, their husband or brother had fallen.

 Elena Arizmendi, a Mexican feminist who established the Neutral White Cross organisation during the Mexican Revolution.

 There were also many cases of women who fought in the revolution disguised as men, however most returned to female identities once the conflict had ended.
 The lasting impacts of the revolution have proved mixed at best.
 The revolution promised reforms and greater rights for women to one extent or another, but failed to live up to its promises.
 Thousands of women fought in the battles and provided necessary services to the armies, however their contributions have largely been forgotten and viewed as merely supportive.